Myutaze/SmartTransparentOLEDGlasses/Preparation/Bluetooth_Connection.md

 ![connectblue](https://github.com/Myutaze/SmartTransparentOLEDGlasses/assets/123553691/25fbd89b-7949-46ec-af2b-6aa8261cc32f)

 So you should have connected successfully if you have followed the steps correctly.
-Know that before running any code, be sure to establish the Bluetooth Connection, otherwise the code from the Raspberry Pi side will not work
+Know that before running any code, be sure to establish the Bluetooth Connection, otherwise the code from the Raspberry Pi side will not work.